-Curricula and Scheduling
+Curricula and scheduling

 How long does it take to earn a language certificate in this department?

 The answer is in many ways up to you.
-Even if you arrive at Catholic University with no prior language background, you can still complete the Certificate in Greek or the Certificate in Latin in one or two summers + two semesters, i.e. from mid-may of one year until mid-May or the end of June in the following year.
-If you have prior background in the language you are studying, you may be able to test out of the first summer's work entirely and start your certificate in the fall.
+Even if you arrive at Catholic University with no prior language background, you can still complete the Certificate in Greek or the Certificate in Latin in one or two summers + two semesters, i.e. from mid-May of one year until mid-May or the end of June in the following year.
+If you have prior intermediate-level background in the language you are studying, you may be able to test out of the first summer's work entirely and start your program in the fall.